 The BYM Camping Program is happy to announce that we will be renting cabins at Catoctin Quaker Camp as an alternative use of our property.
-We will be renting campsites at 6 (out of 12 to reduce the number of people on site) of the camper cabins for 5 days at a time.
-It is possible that this opportunity will be extended to Shiloh Quaker camp as well if the demand exceeds what is available at Catoctin.
+We will be renting campsites at 6 (out of 12 to reduce the number of people on site).
+Starting August 21, cabins will be available for weekend rentals – Friday through Sunday, with the option to add on 3 days – to stay until Wednesday, if you would like.

 Rentals will be run in a similar fashion to a campground.

 For Rentals from August 21st through October, check in will be from 4pm on Friday and check out will be at 3pm on Sunday.
 For additional rental days, check out will be on Monday, Tuesday, or Wednesday at Noon.

 - a cabin

 - a fire pit

 - a rope for hanging food